Faraday-dot-py/Cyber-Fair-Malicious-Gcode/README.md

-# G-Code Feature Extraction and Malicious Modification Detection
+# GREMLIN: G-code Recognition and Evaluation of Malicious Lines In Networks

 ## Overview